belayfitsum/project_DevOps/README.md

 Code Changes in Terraform Repo	Infrastructure updates automatically	GitHub Actions / CI/CD CloudWatch / EventBridge Trigger	Auto-scale or update infrastructure	AWS EventBridge

-What yo achoeve with the automation
+What yo achieve with the automation
 ✅ No manual deployment needed → Just push code to GitHub ✅ Ensures API is always up-to-date on AWS EC2
-✅ Uses PM2 to keep the API running even after reboots > maybe other options than pm2
+✅ Uses PM2 to keep the API running even after reboots > maybe other options than pm2?

 Deployment